Multidrug-resistant tuberculosis: Treatment

 The resurgence of tuberculosis in the United States, the advent of HIV-related tuberculosis, and the development of strains of TB resistant to the first-line therapies developed in recent decades serve to reinforce the thesis that Mycobacterium tuberculosis, the causative organism, makes its own preferential option for the poor.
 The simple truth is that almost all tuberculosis deaths result from a lack of access to existing effective therapy.

 Treatment success rates remain unacceptably low globally with variation between regions.
 2016 data published by the WHO reported treatment success rates of multidrug-resistant TB globally.
 For those started on treatment for multidrug-resistant TB 56% successfully completed treatment, either treatment course completion or eradication of disease; 15% of those died while in treatment; 15% were lost to follow-up; 8% had treatment failure and there was no data on the remaining 6%.
 Treatment success rate was highest in the World Health Organization Mediterranean region at 65%.
-Treatment success rates were lower than 50% in the Ukraine, Mozambique, Indonesia and India.
+Treatment success rates were lower than 50% in Ukraine, Mozambique, Indonesia and India.
 Areas with poor TB surveillance infrastructure had higher rates of loss to follow-up of treatment.

 57 countries reported outcomes for patients started on extreme-drug resistant TB, this included 9258 patients.
 39% completed treatment successfully, 26% of patients died and treatment failed for 18%.
 84% of the extreme drug resistant cohort was made up of only three countries; India, Russian Federation and Ukraine.
 Shorter treatment regimes for MDR-TB have been found to be beneficial having higher treatment success rates.